 |A record for the dissertation (may include citation, abstract, preview, etc.) will appear in other ProQuest resources, in library catalogs and in indexes.||A record for the dissertation (may include citation, abstract, preview, etc.) will appear in other ProQuest resources, in library catalogs and in indexes.||The author will have access to statistics (downloads, views) of their dissertation.|

 Authors must also decide whether or not to delay release of the dissertation in ProQuest.
 There are times when dissertation authors may be concerned that making their dissertation research publicly available might endanger research subjects or themselves, jeopardize a pending patent, complicate publication of a revised dissertation, or otherwise be unadvisable.
 Authors may choose to restrict access to their dissertation for a limited period of time.
 This is called an embargo or delayed release.
 Authors should be aware that embargoing a dissertation may render it ineligible for a dissertation award.

 This decision should be made in consultation with faculty (and as appropriate, research collaborators).

 A dissertation author may choose to initially embargo the dissertation for a period of six months, one year, or two years.
 While a dissertation is embargoed, a record for the dissertation that includes a citation, abstract and additional details will appear in ProQuest databases and other indexes and catalogs, but the full text of the dissertation will not appear through ProQuest and will not be available for purchase.
 If a dissertation author needs to renew an embargo at the end of its term or initiate an embargo after graduation, the author should contact the Dissertation Office with the embargo request.
-Dissertation Office staff members coordinate post-convocation embargoes with University Administration and with ProQuest.
+Dissertation Office staff members coordinate post-convocation embargoes with University Administration, with ProQuest, and with the IR.

 Embargo periods in ProQuest are managed by the Dissertation Office in accordance with University of Chicago policy.